simsjarrod/Decoupling_Deadlock_Message_Broker/README.md

 Once it runs successfully, will it terminate on its own?
 How do you know?
 As long as the process is running, we cannot use this terminal for other commands.

+**Typo in host name has been fixed**

 ## Task 8.
 Open a New Terminal / Emit More Messages

 1. Open a new terminal window.
 1. Use this new window to run emit_message.py again.
 1. Watch the listing terminal - what do you see?
-A second message?
+A second message? **INFO Received: Hello World!**

 Sending the same message each time is kind of boring.
 This time:

 1. Where is the message defined?
-How can you change it?
+How can you change it? **The message is defined in the *body* parameter**
 1. Modify emit_message.py to emit a different message.
 1. Execute the updated emit_message.py.
 1. Watch what happens in the listening terminal.